Christian1984/vfrmap-for-vr/README.md

 - The "Log Level" will be "Off" by default.
 If you run into any issues while using FSKneeboard and want to report a bug, it makes sense to set this to "Debug" and then reproduce the bug you want to report.
 That way, I will have detailed information that can use to assess and analyze what is going on.
 You will, hopefully, not need this setting on a daily basis :-)

+#### API Keys

+The API Keys section allows you to add your own API keys to FSKneeboard to either replace "global" the "hardcoded" API keys shared by all FSKneeboard users for better performance or to enable additional services within FSKneeboard (like Google Maps or Bing Maps, for example; likely coming soon).

+For services that you own a custom API key for you can also select to deactivate and bypass the local map tile cache for.
+This may, depending on your internet connection and/or data volume restrictions enhance your experience with FSKneeboard even further.

+Currently, openAIP is the only service that is supported with custom API keys, but more are likely to follow soon.

+##### openAIP.net

+Replace the "global" API key shared by all FSKneeboard users with your own API key.
+You can obtain your own API key by [creating a new account with openAIP](https://www.openaip.net/new-account).
+Then [go here](https://www.openaip.net/users/clients#tab-clients) and request your API key by clicking the "+ REQUEST NEW API KEY HERE".

 ### Hotkeys Panel

 The hotkeys panel allows you to setup hotkey(s) to use with FSKneeboard.